wmacfarl/wmacfarl.github.io/teaching/maker_club.md

 title: Maker Club
 # All dates must be YYYY-MM-DD format!
 date: 2018-09-01
+audience: Kids 7 to 14
+program: Various in and out of school programs at Parts and Crafts and other locations.
 current: yes
 labels:
+  - Crafts
-  - Programming
+  - Informal Education
-  - Scratch
+  - Making
 summary: An informal time and space for kids who love making things to build, tinker, share, and make together.
-Run on an ongoing basis in many programs during and afterschool.
 ---